 MS DTC must be configured to allow network DTC access on both the database server and the MyID server.
-See the Installation and Configuration Guide for details.
+See the MSDTC security configuration section in the Installation and Configuration Guide for details.

 It is also recommended that the SQL Server network utility on the database server and the SQL client network utility on the MyID server are configured to use TCP/IP only (not Named Pipes).
 You are recommended to disable Named Pipes on the application and database servers in SQL Native Client 11.0 Configuration (32bit) and SQL Server Network Configuration in the SQL Server Configuration Manager - if you have a firewall configured between the application server and database server, this step is essential.

-It is recommended that the Microsoft DTC Tester tool is used to confirm connectivity.
-This is available from the Microsoft Knowledge Base website, article 293799.
+It is recommended that the Microsoft DTCTester tool is used to confirm connectivity.
+This is available from the Microsoft website.

-DCOM port ranges
+11.3.1 DCOM port ranges